Panasonic GX850 vs Sony RX10 III

-The Panasonic Lumix DMC-GX850 (called Panasonic GX800 in some regions) and the Sony Cyber-shot DSC-RX10 III are two digital cameras that were announced, respectively, in January 2017 and March 2016.
+The Panasonic Lumix DMC-GX850 (called Panasonic GX800 in some regions) and the Sony Cyber-shot DSC-RX10 III are two digital cameras that were officially introduced, respectively, in January 2017 and March 2016.
 The GX850 is a mirrorless interchangeable lens camera, while the RX10 III is a fixed lens compact.
-The cameras are based on a Four Thirds (GX850) and an one-inch sensor.
-The Panasonic has a resolution of 15.8 megapixel, whereas the Sony provides 20 MP.
+The cameras are based on a Four Thirds (GX850) and an one-inch (RX10 III) sensor.
+The Panasonic has a resolution of 15.8 megapixels, whereas the Sony provides 20 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX10 III is considerably larger (80 percent) than the Panasonic GX850.
 It is noteworthy in this context that the RX10 III is splash and dust-proof, while the GX850 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the RX10 III has a lens built in, whereas the GX850 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the GX850 and their specifications in the Micro Four Thirds Lens Catalog.

 Concerning battery life, the GX850 gets 210 shots out of its DMW-BLH7 battery, while the RX10 III can take 420 images on a single charge of its NP-FW50 power pack.
 The power pack in the RX10 III can be charged via the USB port, which can be very convenient when travelling.